No military background or training.

 He registered a farm in Rena, in eastern Norway, which allowed him access to large amounts of fertilizer.

-Norway does not have the death penalty.
+Norway does not have the death penalty

-- He is ordered to be held for eight weeks until his next court hearing. - The first four weeks of detention will be in solitary confinement.
-He won't be allowed contact with anyone except his lawyer.
+- He is ordered to be held for eight weeks until his next court hearing.
+The first four weeks of detention will be in solitary confinement.
+He will not be allowed contact with anyone except his lawyer.
 He also will not be allowed mail or news.

 August 19, 2011 - The families of the victims visit Utoya island.

 August 19, 2011 - A judge rules that Breivik should be held in solitary confinement for another four weeks.

 September 19, 2011 - A judge rules that Breivik will remain in solitary confinement for another four weeks.

 November 14, 2011 - More than 500 people attend Breivik's first court hearing, which is open to the public.
 Breivik is not allowed to deliver a speech he prepared, and the judge orders him held in custody for another 12 weeks.

 November 29, 2011 - Police announce that Breivik is insane